Everything we know about ‘Horizon Forbidden West’ so far

-The Playstation exclusive is Guerilla Games’s follow-up to the hugely popular ‘Zero Dawn’
+The Playstation exclusive is Guerilla Games’ follow-up to the hugely popular ‘Zero Dawn’

-Horizon Forbidden West is one of Sony’s most highly touted exclusives set to come out in 2022, carrying on the story from the previous game Horizon Zero Dawn.
+Horizon Forbidden West is one of Sony’s most highly touted exclusives set to come out in 2022, continuing the story from the previous game Horizon Zero Dawn.

 The game was initially slated for release during the festive period last year but, like with many other developers, there have been delays caused in part by the pandemic, meaning that the final launch has been pushed back to February.